Rethinking the Evaluation Protocol of Domain Generalization: Discussion

 \subsection{Datasets for domain generalization}

-It has been a long time since domain generalization algorithms are primarily evaluated on relatively small datasets with ImageNet pretraining, e.g. Rotated MNIST \cite{ghifary2015domain}, PACS \cite{li2017deeper}, VLCS \cite{khosla2012undoing}, OfficeHome \cite{venkateswara2017deep}.
-Based on our analyses in this paper, we advocate for training from scratch and expanding the number of test domains, which requires the establishment of larger datasets and more computational resources and time.
+It has been a long time since domain generalization algorithms are primarily evaluated on relatively small datasets, e.g. Colored MNIST \cite{arjovsky2019invariant}, Rotated MNIST \cite{ghifary2015domain}, PACS \cite{li2017deeper}, VLCS \cite{khosla2012undoing}, OfficeHome \cite{venkateswara2017deep}, and TerraInc \cite{beery2018recognition}.
+Based on our analyses in this paper, our recommendation for expanding the number of test domains requires the establishment of larger datasets, and it is the same if we want to add more datasets to the leaderboard of training from scratch, which only DomainNet \cite{peng2019moment} and NICO++ \cite{zhang2023nico++} can support currently.
 It is much more challenging to construct a large, high-quality, and balanced dataset for domain generalization than to construct one for IID generalization, as it involves creating many domains with common classes.
-However, it is necessary for the guarantee of a fair and accurate evaluation.
-In this paper, we only evaluate on DomainNet \cite{peng2019moment} and NICO++ \cite{zhang2022nico++, zhang2023nico}, the two existing datasets that support our modified protocol.
-Meanwhile, our evaluation is limited to image classification.
-We anticipate that more proper datasets can be established in the future and more tasks will be included.
+Recently, \citet{lynch2023spawrious} released a dataset Spawrious for better evaluation of OOD generalization, whose data is completely generated and collected from stable diffusion models.
+This provides a new direction for constructing domain generalization datasets with much lower cost.